smcalilly/writer/README.md

 This will download all the code into your new writing directory, which is where `writer` saves your writing.

-This setup has been tested on
+This setup has been tested on:
 - MacOS Catalina with zsh
 - MacOS Mojave with bash
 - Raspberry Pi Raspbian with bash